BDC Hamburger Icon

 Why is debt good for business?

-Debt comes with many negative connotations, but business debt isn’t always a bad thing.
+Debt comes with many negative connotations, but as mentioned above, business debt isn’t always a bad thing.
 When used responsibly, it can help your business in the long run.
-Here are a few reasons why debt can be positive for businesses:
+Here are a few reasons why debt can be good for businesses:

 • Lower financing costs: Debt requires lower financing costs when compared to equity.
 And unlike equity, debt is finite.
-This means you are required to make periodic payments for a specified amount of time until the debt is repaid.
+This means you are required to make periodic payments for a specified amount of time until the debt is repaid — not forever.

-• Optimize the effect of financial leverage: Debt can also be beneficial, as it allows you to maximize the effects of financial leverage.
-When a company owner uses debt as a method of securing additional capital, equity owners can keep extra profits that are generated by the debt capital.
+• Optimizes the effects of financial leverage: Debt can also be beneficial because it allows you to maximize the effects of financial leverage.
+When a company owner uses debt as a method of securing additional capital, equity owners can keep the extra profits generated by the debt capital.

 • Tax savings: Another benefit of using debt for business is that it helps with tax savings.
-Using debt makes it possible to lower your company’s taxes, because tax rules make it possible to use interest payments as expense deductions against revenues.
+Debt makes it possible to lower your company’s taxes because tax rules allow you to use interest payments as expense deductions against revenues.

 FYIDid you know

 Before taking on any debt, consider your business forecasts.
-Does your business have a stable base of customers and does it continue to grow year after year?
+Does your company have a stable base of customers and is it expected to continue growing year after year?
 If your business is still in an unstable financial situation, taking on debt may be too risky.

 When is debt a bad idea?